-The famous piquant Amatriciana sauce–with among its key ingredients guanciale, tomato and Pecorino–is commonly associated with Lazio and Rome, but is actually from the town of Amatrice, that, after the unification of Italy, was initially part of Abruzzo, and then annexed to the Lazio region only in 1927.
+The famous Amatriciana sauce––made with guanciale, tomato and Pecorino––is commonly associated with Lazio and Rome, but is actually from the town of Amatrice, that, after the unification of Italy, was initially part of Abruzzo, and then annexed to the Lazio region only in 1927.

-200 gr (1 cup) guanciale (or unsmoked pancetta), diced
+200 g (1 cup) guanciale (or unsmoked pancetta), diced

-400 gr (14 oz) whole canned tomatoes, crushed
+400 g (14 oz) whole canned tomatoes, crushed

 1 peperoncino (or 1/2 teaspoon red pepper flakes)